-Any employee assigned to Canine duty shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time assigned to Canine duty, including vacation, sick leave, holiday pay and Workers' Compensation leave, provided, however, that this differential shall not be paid during any leave where the individual is no longer responsible for caring for the dog.
+Any employee of the Sheriff's Department or District Attorney's Office assigned to K-9 duty shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time assigned to K-9 duty, including vacation, sick leave, holiday pay and Workers' Compensation leave, provided, however, that this differential shall not be paid during any leave where the individual is no longer responsible for caring for the dog.
+If any such employees are also assigned to SWAT, they shall receive the \$1.85 per hour (and not the \$1.25 per hour) provided above in paragraph 2 for assignment to SWAT.